Skip to main content

 • deviceIndex - Controls which GPU card to use in case there are multiple GPU cards.
 We usually discourage to use this in most cases.

-Change model used in a microservice
+Change model used in a technology

 License you have received with the virtual appliance is valid only for default model.
 If you change the model, you have to change the license as well.

-We offer following models for enhanced-speech-to-text-built-on-whisper microservice:
+We offer following models for enhanced-speech-to-text-built-on-whisper technology:

 • large-v3 - next-gen most accurate multilingual model.